Tomi-Beep/design-of-algorithms/laboratory-problems/greedy/README.md

 ### Output
 For each test case, print a single integer — the minimum value of `b[n]` among all good sequences `b`.

-## Problem 4: Regular Bracket Sequence
+## Problem 4: Regular Bracket Sequence - Difficulty: 1400
 A bracket sequence is called **regular** if it is possible to obtain a correct arithmetic expression by inserting characters «+» and «1» into this sequence.
 For example:
 - Sequences «(())()», «()», and «(()(()))» are regular.
 - Sequences «)(», «(()», and «(()))(» are not.